anthonyc-dev/anthonyc-dev/README.md

 ## Profile

-I am a software engineer focused on building production-ready web and mobile applications.
+I am a Full Stack Developer focused on building production-ready web and mobile applications.
 I work across the product lifecycle—from interface architecture and user experience to backend services, data modeling, authentication, billing, and deployment.

 My approach combines clean engineering with practical product thinking.
 I care about maintainable systems, reliable user experiences, secure defaults, and software that continues to work beyond the ideal path.